-- Keep out of the reach and sight of children. - Do not take after the expiry date which is stated on the blister, carton/bottle/container.
-The expiry date refers to the last day of - that month. - Store below 30°C. - Do not throw it away with your household waste or in water.
+• Keep out of the reach and sight of children.

+- Do not take after the expiry date which is stated on the blister, carton/bottle/container.
+The expiry date refers to the last day of that month. - Do not store above 25°C. Store in the original package. - Do not throw it away with your household waste or in water.
 Return all the unwanted medicine to your pharmacist.
 This will help to protect the environment.